Temperature Dependent Mechanical and Structural Properties of Uniaxially Strained Planar Graphene: Results and Discussion

 Following a similar approach to estimate the variance of the bond angle distributions for different temperatures, we consider the second-order approximation of the potential $V_B$, Equation~\eqref{eqn-bending}, about $\phi=\phi_0=120^\circ$, given by $V_B^{lin}= \frac{d}{2}\frac{\pi^2}{180^2}(\phi-\phi_0)^2$ (when angles are measured in degrees).
-Note that due to the constrains in the sums of the bond angles around a particular atom and within hexagonal rings, just one angle can not be varied alone, but at least three other angles also change.
-Thus, we incorporate a factor 4 into the obtained energy approximation in the Boltzmann distribution, and eventually find that the the variance (in degrees), about the mean $\phi_0$, of the bond angle distribution is
+Note that due to the constrains in the sums of the bond angles around a particular atom and also in the sums within hexagonal rings, just one angle can not be varied alone.
+When an angle slightly varies from the equilibrium value, at least three other angles should be also changed.
+Thus, multiplying by a factor 4 the linearized angle bending energy in the Boltzmann distribution, we eventually find the variance (in squared degrees), about the mean $\phi_0$, of the bond angle distribution